python-jsonschema/jsonschema/docs/validate.rst

     .. attribute:: VALIDATORS

-        A mapping of validators (:class:`str`\s) to functions that validate the validator property with that name.
+        A mapping of validator names (:class:`str`\s) to functions that validate the validator property with that name.
 For more information see :ref:`creating-validators`.

     .. attribute:: schema

-        The schema that was passed in when initializing the validator.
+        The schema that was passed in when initializing the object.

     .. classmethod:: check_schema(schema)